 When did this happen?
 I have no idea, but it’s an awesome perk that isn’t advertised very much, which I think is a shame for all of us Markdown fans.
 Though, I admit I wasn’t paying too keen attention to the updates in WordPress for some time after the Great Battle of Gutenberg in 2018.

-I’ve only recently come round to enjoying the block editor despite its few lingering flaws (the block editor on Firefox on Android messes me around, for example), and I must say that automatic Markdown support is a nice benefit to using the new editor vs. the classic editor.
+I’ve only recently come round to enjoying the block editor despite its few lingering flaws, and I must say that automatic Markdown support is a nice benefit to using the new editor vs. the classic editor.

 On reflection, it highlights that sometimes a drastic technology change is necessary to open new possibilities, despite how difficult it feels to keep up with the pace of progress.
 Especially with popular software like WordPress, where a dozen of your plugins might have updates every other week.